Rosie Barton, LMSW

 My approach to therapy is relational and psychodynamic, which in non-therapy lingo means that I help you figure out how your relationships, past and present, play a role in your daily life and influence your feelings about yourself.
 Through our work together, I aim to help you experience a greater sense of inner peace and self-compassion, while also connecting to those around you.

 I also use Cognitive Behavioral Therapy (CBT) techniques to help you change persistent negative thoughts and beliefs about yourself.
 No one should have to suffer through chronic anxiety or low mood.
 I believe that there is so much more to life than constant thoughts about weight and shape, perfectionism, or unworthiness.
-My overall goes is to help you figure out what makes your life worth living so that you can experience a greater sense of personal meaning day to day.
+My overall goal is to help you figure out what makes your life worth living so that you can experience a greater sense of personal meaning day to day.

 More About Me